- With the rack in the middle position, preheat the oven to 190° C (375 °F). Line a baking sheet with parchment paper.

-- In a saucepan, bring the water, butter, sugar and salt to a boil.
+- In a saucepan, bring the water and butter to a boil.
 Remove from the heat.
-Add the flour at once and stir vigorously with a wooden spoon until the dough forms a smooth ball that pulls away from the walls of the pan.
+Add the flour all at once.
+Return to the heat and beat vigorously with a wooden spoon until the dough forms a ball that pulls away from the sides of the pan.